-I visited Turkey for the first time in 2004, spending a great week in Dalyan in the Mugla Province.
-I haven’t managed to return since then, so when I was given the opportunity to travel to Bodrum I jumped at the chance.
-I’d heard great things about the peninsula and so was excited to explore it for myself and see discover the many things to do in Bodrum!
+After spending a week in Dalyan in the Mugla Province, which I loved, I was given the opportunity to travel to Bodrum and I jumped at the chance.
+I’d heard great things about the peninsula and so was excited to explore it for myself and discover the many things to do in Bodrum.

 Bodrum is located in the Aegean region of Turkey, a beautiful port city with stunning bays, ancient historical sites, a variety of museums and some great bars and restaurants.
 As you enter the city, there are incredible views of the castle, harbour and traditional Turkish houses.
 These traditional houses are painted white with flat roofs, and nearly all of the houses in Bodrum are built in this style.
 The government has imposed a rule that no building can be built higher than two storeys without their permission.
 Because of this, the city has kept its traditional charm.
 Many of the houses have blue door and window frames and this dates back to an old superstition that the colour blue kept scorpions away.

 Bodrum is famous for the annual sailing event The Bodrum Cup, and many people come to the city to sail.
 There are a variety of companies offering boat trips from the harbour.
-One of the most iconic things to do in Bodrum is to take a day tour around the local bays; there is also the opportunity to take longer sailing holiday around the Aegean and Greek islands.
+A must do Bodrum activity is to take a day tour around the local bays.
+There is also the opportunity to take a longer sailing holiday around the Aegean and Greek islands.

 Our captain was Barbaros himself, and along with a crew of 4, we set sail from the harbour, passing the castle and heading to our first stop – Black Island.
 Here we dropped anchor for a swim in a beautiful bay.
 The water was incredibly clear and we were able to jump and dive off the boat, which I loved.
-Barbaros supplied snorkels, masks and fins on board, as well as Kayaks.
+Barbaros supplied snorkels, masks and fins on board, as well as kayaks.
 After working up an appetite in the water, it was time for lunch – prepared by the crew; delicious salads, kebabs and pasta along with wine and beer.
-After lunch we set sail for our next stop and did a little sunbathing as our food went down.
-The second stop was Rabbit Bay, where again we were able to swim and jump from the boat.
+After lunch, we set sail for our next stop, Rabbit Bay, for more swimming.
 Then it was back to the harbour.

-There is so much history in Turkey and visiting the variety of archeological sites is certainly one of the things to do in Bodrum.
-Nearly all of these are free, and are surprisingly unrestricted.
-Which means you can really immerse yourself in the history of the city.
+There is so much history in Turkey and it’s really worth visiting some of the archaeological sites.
+Nearly all of these are free and are surprisingly unrestricted.
+This means you can really immerse yourself in the history of the city.

 At the heart of Bodrum is the castle; this was built from 1402 onwards by the Knights of St John.
-The Castle is now home to the Museum of Underwater Archeology, and contains a number of wrecks that were discovered in the Aegean, as well as a collection of ancient items from the ships.
-The entrance fee is 25TL and it’s definitely worth spending a morning wandering around the castle grounds.
+The Castle is now home to the Museum of Underwater Archeology and contains a number of wrecks that were discovered in the Aegean, as well as a collection of ancient items from the ships.
+It’s definitely worth spending a morning wandering around the castle grounds.

 The centre of Bodrum was once known as the ancient walled city of Halicarnassus.
 There were two main gates into the city; Mylasa and Myndos.
 Myndos gate was destroyed in 334 B.C. when Alexander the Great attacked the city, but part of the gate has been restored and you can visit the site and walk among the huge stones that make up the gate.